 WordPress is the leading content management system now used by more than 60 million websites.

-We had one attack on the clients’ websites in 2014.
-We teamed up with the hosting provider and were able to bring the site back quickly.
+We had an attack on the clients’ websites in 2014.
+We teamed up with client’s hosting provider and brought the site back quickly.
 We are glad that we haven’t had any other incidents before or after this, but it made us much more aware of the web security and started monitoring some of the clients’ websites as well as our own website for invalid accesses to the backend.

-From our data, we see the average of 5 to 15 invalid accesses attempts per site each month, sometimes over 40 attempts one the same day.
-The IP addresses of those attempts are often from all over the world.
+From our data, we see the average of 5 to 15 invalid accesses attempts per site each month, sometimes over 40 attempts on the same day.
+The IP addresses of those attempts were from all over the world.
 We don’t want to scare you, but this is the reality of today’s World Wide Web you are in.